Find Trade Colleges

 26% Freshmen Loans

-The total student population at Jefferson State Community College is 8,526, which includes 2,451 full-time undergraduates.
+There are 2,451 full-time undergraduates at Jeff State, and 8,526 students altogether.
 The school has a student-to-faculty ratio of 19 to 1.

 Roughly 26% of students at Jeff State take out loans to pay for college.
-The average amount of student loans is $3,311 a year.
-Jeff State has a 2.6% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The typical student loan amount is $3,311 a year.
+The school reports a student loan default rate of 2.6% which is much lower than the average rate of 10.8%!

 Public Public vs. Private